 Further treatment options

-If the above treatments are ineffective, other treatments listed below can be considered:
+If the above treatments are not successful in improving your pain and flexibility, other treatments listed below can be considered:

 - Hydrodilatation Procedure – Involves injecting the shoulder joint with a large volume of fluid (containing saline, steroid and local anaesthetic) to “stretch” the shoulder capsule.